cxli233/Online_R_learning/Quick_data_vis/Lessons/04_Intro_mean_separation.md

 * Is this a multifactorial experiment?
 * How many observations are there in each group?

-Does the treatment seem to affect any of the three compounds?
+Was the treatment effective in controlling any of the three pests?
 Save the graph using `ggsave()`.